 INITIATIVE: Vision Zero Partnerships

-We develop strategic partnerships with cities to involve fleets and businesses in their plans to reach Vision Zero, an international movement that aims to reduce traffic deaths and life-changing injuries to zero, while increasing safe, healthy, equitable mobility for all.
+We develop strategic partnerships with cities – such as Bellevue, Houston, S Paulo and Shanghai – to involve fleets and businesses in their plans to reach Vision Zero, an international movement that aims to reduce traffic deaths and life-changing injuries to zero, while increasing safe, healthy, equitable mobility for all.
 We have shown dozens of city leaders how fleets can be incorporated into their Vision Zero action plans.

 Nearly 40,000 deaths occur on U.S. roads each year?one of our nation’s most shameful and addressable statistics.
 The problem is most severe in poverty-struck communities like Gulfton, a densely populated Houston enclave that is 71% Hispanic and has a large immigrant population.

-In 2020, as part of Houston Mayor Sylvester Turner’s “Complete Communities” program, we collaborated with Connect Communities, Houston Public Works, Houston Planning, Anheuser-Busch, AT&T, and AIG.
-The groundbreaking Hillcroft Avenue project paired the private and public sector to turn Hillcroft Avenue, once considered one of the most dangerous roads in Houston, into a safer and more equitable road inspiring Vision Zero improvements around the city of Houston and bicycle improvements in adjacent neighborhoods.
+In 2020, as part of Houston Mayor Sylvester Turner’s “Complete Communities” program, we collaborated with Connect Community, Houston Public Works, Houston Planning, Anheuser-Busch, AT&T, and AIG to turn Hillcroft Avenue, once considered one of the most dangerous roads in Houston, into a safer and more equitable road.
+This work helped inspire Vision Zero improvements around the city of Houston and bicycle enhancements in adjacent neighborhoods.

 Since Gulfton residents travel by foot, bike and bus more than any other residents of the Houston area, they needed safer pedestrian crossings, protected bike lanes, and public spaces that improved walkability.
 All of these initiatives also created safer routes for Houston?s bike network, allowing for easier access to local businesses, health services, education, jobs, and more.